 |9.||Surface solubility.||Increase gun-to-bed distance.|

 16. Scuffing of Film-coated Tablets

 It is a coating defect in which gray to black marks on the surface of white (or lightly colored) film-coated tablets appear.
-Scuffing is appeared when tablets are more sliding rather than trembling.
+Scuffing appears when tablets are more sliding rather than trembling.

 Causes and Remedies of Scuffing of Film-coated Tablets

 |1.||Larger the tablets and the denser the core formulation.||Avoid the use of high-density mineral excipients like dicalcium phosphate, and calcium carbonate.|

 |2.||Elongated shapes or caplet-shaped tablets.||Use the appropriate tablet shape.|

 |3.||Long duration of the coating process.||Reduce the coating duration.|